alamo-code-learners/alamo-code-learners/meetups/2015-08-25/README.md

 * [:octocat: Github repo](https://github.com/alamo-python-learners/alamo-python-learners)
 * [Meetup](http://www.meetup.com/Alamo-Python-Learners)

+## Advanced Challenge

+Complete the [Solitare Cypher](http://rubyquiz.com/quiz1.html) in Python using the phrase "Code in Python, live longer!"

 ## Getting Started with Python

 ### How to see if python is installed on your system